 Ms. Shields, our chief financial officer, has a variable component in her target bonus that is principally tied to corporate performance because of her corporate-wide finance and administration responsibilities, including functional performance of finance, information technology, business operations and investor relations and consideration of potential acquisitions.
-Ms. Shields' target bonus was equal to 71% of base salary, compared to the peer group median of 65% of base salary.
+Ms. Shields' target bonus was equal to 71% of base salary, compared to the peer group median of 75% of base salary.

 Mr. Abu-Hadba, our chief product officer, has a variable component in his target bonus that is based on delivery of the product roadmap, evolution of product architecture and integration, increased development productivity, collaboration on short and long-term product plans, and development of long-term technical initiatives.
-Mr. Abu-Hadba's target bonus was equal to 75% of base salary.
+Mr. Abu-Hadba's target bonus was equal to 75% of base salary, compared to a peer group median of 65% of base salary.

-Mr. Fairbanks, our vice president of worldwide sales and support, has a higher performance-based component in his target bonus relative to his base salary because of his responsibilities in driving sales and the heightened risk associated with his role.
-For example, individual goals for Mr. Fairbanks in 2013 included achievement of the 2013 sales plan, delivery of a scalable, motivated, effective sales organization, forecast accuracy, services development and marketing integration.
-Mr. Fairbanks' target bonus was equal to 86% of base salary, compared to the peer group median of 75% of base salary.
+Mr. Kocis, our vice president of worldwide sales and support, has a higher performance-based component in his target bonus relative to his base salary because of his responsibilities in driving sales and the heightened risk associated with his role.
+For example, individual goals for Mr. Kocis in 2014 included achievement of the 2014 sales plan, delivery of a scalable, motivated, effective sales organization, forecast accuracy, services development and marketing integration.
+Mr. Kocis' target bonus was equal to 75% of base salary, compared to the peer group median of 75% of base salary.

 Mr. Fredberg, our vice president of marketing, has a variable component in his target bonus that is principally tied to the performance of the marketing team, the product planning process, public relations and marketing communications activities.
-Mr. Fredberg's target bonus was equal to 50% of base salary, compared with the peer group median of 45% of base salary.
+Mr. Fredberg's target bonus was equal to 50% of base salary, compared with the peer group median of 55% of base salary.